Isla Fisher: 2005–2009: Breakthrough

 Fisher's breakthrough came with the comedy Wedding Crashers (2005), opposite Vince Vaughn and Owen Wilson, taking on the role of the seemingly sexually aggressive and precocious younger daughter of a politician falling in love with an irresponsible wedding crasher.
 On her part in the film, she remarked: "It was an interesting character to play, because she was so crazy and lacking in any kind of social etiquette.
 She doesn't care what anyone thinks."
 For one particular scene, involving sexual content, she used a body double.
 "I negotiated that from the beginning, trying to analyse why.
 I find pornographic violence, just gratuitous and unnecessary than nudity, because there's nothing more peaceful and beautiful".
 The film was favourably received by critics and made US$285.1 million worldwide.
-Empire magazine found Fisher to be an "unexpected, scene-stealing joy", and her performance earned her the Breakthrough Performance Award at the MTV Movie Awards and two Teen Choice Awards nominations.
+Empire magazine found Fisher to be an "unexpected, scene-stealing joy", and her performance earned her the Best Breakthrough Performance Award at the 2006 MTV Movie Awards and two Teen Choice Awards nominations.

 Fisher appeared as a Manhattan party host in the independent drama London (2005), opposite Jessica Biel, Chris Evans and Jason Statham.
 She next starred in the romantic comedy Wedding Daze (2006), with Jason Biggs, playing a dissatisfied waitress who spontaneously gets engaged to a grieving young man.
 While Wedding Daze opened in second place on its UK opening weekend, the film received mediocre reviews from critics.
 Nevertheless, Reel Film Reviews found the film to be an "irreverent, sporadically hilarious romantic comedy that boasts fantastic performances from stars Jason Biggs and Isla Fisher".
 In the thriller The Lookout (2007), opposite Joseph Gordon-Levitt and Matthew Goode, Fisher played a woman used by a gang leader to seduce a man with lasting mental impairments.
-Describing on how she took her character, she said: "[I]t was one of those situations where I read the script and thought, 'This is the take.
+Describing on how she took her character, she said: "It was one of those situations where I read the script and thought, 'This is the take.
 I don't want to play the cliché femme fatale.
 I don't want to come in and be the woman with the sexual appetite, who wants to take down this man.
-I want to come in and make her this big beating heart, and innocent —a woman who has no identity, who knows the man she's with, who doesn't have an agenda'.
+I want to come in and make her this big beating heart, and innocent a woman who has no identity, who knows the man she's with, who doesn't have an agenda.'
 Because every character in the script has an agenda.
-I thought how interesting if [my character] doesn't have one if she's a victim of her own kindness.
-So, that was my starting point".
+I thought how interesting if my character doesn't have one if she's a victim of her own kindness.
+So, that was my starting point."
 While The Lookout received a limited release, the film was favourably received.
 The comedy Hot Rod (also 2007), with Andy Samberg, saw Fisher star as the college-graduate neighbour on whom an amateur stuntman has a crush.